 Value Added Tax (IVA – Impuesto al Valor Agregado)

-Value Added Tax (IVA) refers to the tax added to goods or services at all stages of production, distribution and sale; that is, it is imposed specifically on those involved in the production, distribution and commercialization process.The Sales Tax in El Salvador is 13%, invoiced monthly and declared within the first 10 working days of the following month.
+The Value Added Tax (VAT) refers to the tax added to goods or services at all stages of production, distribution, and sale; that is, it is specifically imposed on those involved in the production, distribution, and marketing process.
+Sales tax in El Salvador is 13%, billed monthly, and declared within the first 10 business days of the following month.